Star Wars: Dark Forces

 Star Wars: Dark Forces is a first-person shooter video game developed and published by LucasArts.
 It was released in 1995 for MS-DOS and Macintosh, and in 1996 for the PlayStation.
-The story is set in the fictional Star Wars expanded universe and begins shortly before the original Star Wars film, before flashing forward to a year after the film's events.
+The story is set in the Star Wars expanded universe and begins shortly before the original Star Wars film, before flashing forward to a year after the film's events.
 The game's protagonist and playable character is Kyle Katarn, a mercenary working on behalf of the Rebel Alliance who discovers the Galactic Empire's secret Dark Trooper Project, which involves the development of a series of powerful new battle droids and power-armored stormtroopers.